Reintroducing a Classic

 A couple of other points;

 Despite what detractors may say, the UPF-7 was made out of 4130 tubing per the material lists on the original drawings.
 The rest of the age discussion pertinent to safety and what we build doesn’t matter.
 Why?
 Because the UPF our team offers is new.
 Some may say we can’t really offer that but I invite you to come visit us and apply your own definition to our process.
-Marry this great design with a limited supply that has history while applying our new build standards and you have an investment grade aircraft the handles like a million dollars.
+Marry this great design with a limited supply that has history while applying our new build standards and you have an investment grade aircraft that handles like a million dollars.
 After all, if you want a pallet for a modern swoosh paint job, avionics and ornaments, why not just save yourself the cash and buy a 182 Cessna.
 They fly pretty much the same empty or at gross weight too.

 I can’t praise the merits of the UPF-7 based on comparisons to a Porsche or some other abstract ideas.
 For forty years I have been immersed in only one language, airplanes.
 Which did my father and those in the realm of vintage aircraft for long before I, whom I’ve had the privilege to be around.
 In short, we share with you the merits of the UPF-7 by having arrived at our conclusions by evolving into them with experience.
 We didn’t buy into a production line, dealership or idea based on a need to feed a hobby or make a living.
 I am really passionate about this because the UPF-7 has been one of the few to deliver the joy I spoke of earlier.
 It is a rugged and comfortable aircraft I can confidently take anywhere.
 Come visit us, we would be happy to take you flying and show you first hand.